Raipur Junction railway station

 Raipur Junction is the main railway station serving the city of Raipur.
 It is only few of the railway stations in India which has been given the grade 'A-1' by the Indian Railways and is one of the highest-revenue-earning railway stations in India.
 This station is one of the prominent stations on the Howrah–Nagpur–Mumbai line.
 It is also the originating point of the Raipur–Vizianagarm branch line route.
-Raipur is the busiest railway station in South Eastern Central Railway zone.
+Raipur Junction is the busiest railway station in South Eastern Central Railway zone.

 History

 The Bengal Nagpur Railway was formed in 1887 for the purpose of upgrading the Nagpur Chhattisgarh Railway and then extending it via Bilaspur to Asansol.
 The Bengal Nagpur Railway main line from Nagpur to Asansol, on the Howrah–Delhi main line, was opened for goods traffic on 1 February 1891.